nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 ![Figure](../../images/virtualwork/virtualdisplacement/introduction/internal-eg-N-c.svg)

 Assuming tension forces +ive, the virtual displacement imposed is a unit overlap in member _bd_ at _c_.
-As _c_ cannot move rightward, that means that both points _d_ and _e_ must move leftward a unit amount to accomodate this.
+As _c_ cannot move rightward, both points _d_ and _e_ must move leftward a unit amount to accommodate this.
 The only way this can happen is if _deg_ rotates an amount
 $\theta$ about point $g$.

 From the relationship that horizontal displacement = vertical